 What is the Teide Shadow?

-As one of the tallest mountains in the world (as measured from its base), Mount Teide casts the largest shadow in the world.
+As one of the tallest mountains in the world (as measured from its base), the volcano casts the largest shadow in the world.
 The perfect triangular shadow is cast on the sea and partly covers the neighboring island of Gran Canaria.
 Sunset is the most popular time to visit the volcano to try and catch a glimpse of the shadow.

 Is Mount Teide Active?

-Teide is an active volcano, although the chances of seeing volcanic activity are very slim.
-The last Mount Teide eruption was in November 1909.
+This is an active volcano, although the chances of seeing volcanic activity are very slim.
+The last eruption was in November 1909.